shaunaleebrennan/ai-product-strategy/README.md

 # Workvivo HQ

-> Workvivo HQ is the AI-native headquarters every employee deserves — the experience layer where AI lands successfully, for the 80% of the workforce Microsoft Copilot and Glean can't reach, at $6 per user per month.
+Microsoft Copilot is AI without a home — bolted onto apps half the workforce never opens, a disconnected experience that takes years to deliver value.
+Workvivo HQ is the AI-native headquarters every employee deserves — the experience layer where AI lands successfully, for the 80% of the workforce Microsoft Copilot and Glean can't reach, at $2-6 per user per month.

 ---